proxmox/proxmox-backup/docs/administration-guide.rst

 This will prompt you for a password and then uploads a file archive named ``root.pxar`` containing all the files in the ``/`` directory.

 ..
-Caution:: Please note that proxmox-backup-client does not automatically include mount points.
+Caution:: Please note that the proxmox-backup-client does not automatically include mount points.
 Instead, you will see a short ``skip mount point`` notice for each of them.
-The idea is that you create a separate file archive for each mounted disk.
-You can also explicitly include them using the ``--include-dev`` option (i.e. ``--include-dev /boot/efi``).
-You can use this option multiple times, once for each mount point you want to include.
+The idea is to create a separate file archive for each mounted disk.
+You can explicitly include them using the ``--include-dev`` option (i.e. ``--include-dev /boot/efi``).
+You can use this option multiple times for each mount point that should be included.

-The ``--repository`` option is sometimes quite long and is used by all commands.
+The ``--repository`` option can get quite long and is used by all commands.
 You can avoid having to enter this value by setting the environment variable ``PBS_REPOSITORY``.